cmrivers/epipy/docs/FAQ.md

 generation 1.

 The meaning of the color of the node varies based on the node attribute.
-In many cases, color just signifies membership to a particular human to human cluster.
+In many cases, color just signifies membership to a particular transmission cluster.
 However, it could also represent health status (e.g. alive, dead), the sex of the patient, etc.

 ###What is a checkerboard plot?

 Checkerboard plots display similar data as a case tree plot, but instead of a network it shows a simple time series for each human to human cluster.
 It does not attempt to determine the structure of the transmission network.
 The number in the center of each check is the case id that corresponds to the the line listing.
-I have not yet figured out how to display these numbers so they don't overlap.
-Sorry.

 ###I have a question/complaint/compliment.
-Contact me at cmrivers@vbi.vt.edu, or @cmyeaton.
+Contact me at caitlinrivers@gmail.com, or @cmyeaton.
 Feel free to contribute!